 - 16.1 To be eligible for a glider AFR a candidate shall complete a ground and a flight-training course and have demonstrated competency in glider aerobatics.
-The AFR is issued in one of four levels, each with specific aerobatic experience requirements and associated privileges that are set out in detail in GNZ AC 2-06 Aerobatic Flight in Gliders and which rely on Exemption 16/EXE/15 granted by the Director. - 16.2 Aerobatic Rating Ground Course: This shall cover the Aerobatics section of the Advanced Training Syllabus Appendix 2-C (page 82) conducted by the holder of a glider aerobatic instructor rating. - 16.3 Aerobatic Flight Course: The course shall include flight training in the aerobatic manoeuvres for which the rating is sought, conducted by the holder of a glider aerobatic instructor rating. - 16.4 Aerobatics Competency Assessment: This shall be conducted by the holder of a glider aerobatic instructor rating. - Note that a CAR Part 61 aerobatic rating gained solely on powered aircraft does not automatically translate to gliders operated under GNZ's CAR Part 149 certificate. - Spin training: CAR Part 91.701(f), states that a pilot of a glider may operate a glider in aerobatic flight below a height of 3000 feet above the surface without holding an aerobatic rating issued in accordance with Part 61 if- - (1) the aerobatic flight is for the purpose of spin training; and - (2) the flight is conducted at a height not less than 1000 ft above the surface. - 16.7 Low Level Aerobatics: Aerobatics below 1,000 ft above the surface require the pilot in command to hold a glider AFR at Level 4, as set out in detail in GNZ AC 2-06 Aerobatic Flight in Gliders.
+The AFR is issued in one of four levels, each with specific aerobatic experience requirements and associated privileges that are set out in detail in GNZ AC 2-06 Aerobatic Flight in Gliders and which rely on Exemption 16/EXE/15 granted by the Director. - Ground and flight training courses for aerobatics, and competency assessments, shall be conducted only by the holder of a glider aerobatic instructor rating. - 16.3 Note that a CAR Part 61 aerobatic rating gained solely on powered aircraft does not automatically translate to gliders operated under GNZ's CAR Part 149 certificate. - Spin training: CAR Part 91.701(f), states that a pilot of a glider may operate a glider in aerobatic flight below a height of 3000 feet above the surface without holding an aerobatic rating issued in accordance with Part 61 if- - (1) the aerobatic flight is for the purpose of spin training; and - (2) the flight is conducted at a height not less than 1000 ft above the surface. - 16.5 Low Level Aerobatics: Aerobatics below 1,000 ft above the surface require the pilot in command to hold a glider AFR at Level 4, as set out in detail in GNZ AC 2-06 Aerobatic Flight in Gliders.